Canti21/rootMaster/README.md

 ## Description

 RootMaster is a web application that helps you find the roots of mathematical functions using various numerical methods.
 Whether you need to solve equations using the bisection method, Newton-Raphson method, or Muller's method, this calculator has you covered.

+## Changelog

+Check out our [Changelog](./CHANGELOG.md) to see what's new and improved in each release.

 ## Server Performance Notice